-In accordance with the level of student choice, the same courses are divided into compulsory subjects on the on hand, and electives on the other.
+In accordance with the level of student choice, the same courses are divided into compulsory subjects on the one hand and electives on the other.

-Lecture (VO): In this type of course, the lecturers take on the active role by mainly passing on theoretical knowledge and demonstrating practical applications.
+Lecture (VO): In this type of course, the lecturers take on an active role mainly by passing on theoretical knowledge and demonstrating practical applications.
 The lecturers assume the responsibility for the transfer of knowledge.
 The assessment of the course is most commonly based on a final examination.

 Exercise (UE): As part of an exercise, the students are required to test and practice their acquired knowledge by carrying out practical tasks and working on cases provided by the lecturers.
 The lecturers guide the students in the problem-solving processes.
-By using this method, the lecturers can determine the extent of the student's learning progress and, if necessary, adopt their teaching methods accordingly.
+By using this method, the lecturers can determine the extent of the student's learning progress and, if necessary, adapt their teaching methods accordingly.
 The performance assessment takes place throughout the course (immanent type of assessment).

-Seminar (SE): The students take the active roles in a seminar.
-Under the guidance of the lecturer, the students will work on a problem presented to them either independently or in a team to consolidate their knowledge in the relevant subject field.
+Seminar (SE): The students participate actively in a seminar.
+Under the guidance of the lecturer, the students work on a problem presented to them either independently or in a team to consolidate their knowledge in the relevant subject field.
 The students set out their problem-solving processes, the applied methods, the solution of the problem, etc., in written form and present this to the other students.
 In such seminars, the lecturers take on the role of a coach.
 The performance assessment takes place throughout the course (immanent type of assessment).

 Project (PT): In a project, the students work in small groups (5-10 people) on a real-life task usually defined by external private or public sector clients (practical work project).
-The students carry out the project management and project organization.
+The students carry out project management and project organization.
 The project results are summarized in a report and presented as a final presentation.
 In this type of course, the lecturers take on the role of the project coach.
-The performance assessment takes place throughout the course (immanent type of assessment).
+The performance assessment occurs throughout the course (immanent type of assessment).

-Integrated Course (ILV): In this type of course, the elements of the above-mentioned types of courses are combined based on case problems they share.
-This form of education is in particular geared toward facilitating practical training and the completion of studies in the prescribed time.
+Integrated Course (ILV): In this type of course, the elements of the above-mentioned types of courses are combined based on the case problems they share.
+This form of education is particularly geared toward facilitating practical training and the completion of studies in the prescribed time.
 In general, students' performance is assessed throughout the course (immanent type of assessment), as well as through a final examination.

-Lecturers must ensure that their teaching is firmly grounded in a theoretical framework, yet is oriented towards the solving of practical problems.
-Furthermore, courses must be structured in such a way that students are able to continually follow the content of the course.
+Lecturers must ensure that their teaching is firmly grounded in a theoretical framework yet is oriented toward solving practical problems.
+Furthermore, courses must be structured in such a way that students are able to follow the content of the course continually.